chbh-opensource/chbh-on-bear/docs/meg/acquisition/meg-acquisition-checklist.md

             - To "sleep" the projector ...
             - (ANY DEVICE) > **`ppx s`** - should respond with "PROPixx is in sleep mode"
             - Please do not leave the PROPixx projector in "awake" mode when not in use e.g. overnight!
+			!!!
+Note
-                - NOTE: **`ppx a / ppx s`** didn't work on one occasion.
+			    **`ppx a / ppx s`** didn't work on one occasion.
 PROPixx needed a full power off/on to reset.

     === "Check Stimuli, Responses and Triggers"

         - Check that the stimuli and responses are as expected.
         - Check arrival of triggers in MEG recording.
-            - NOTE: New Stim PC PP card has a different Base Memory Address than the OLD Stim PC.
+		!!! note "New Stim PC PP card has a different Base Memory Address than the OLD Stim PC PP card."
-                - Change any, e.g. MATLAB, code on the NEW Stim PC, referencing the PP Base Memory Address to...
+			Change any, e.g. MATLAB, code on the NEW Stim PC, referencing the PP Base Memory Address to...<br />
-                    - CFF8 ... e.g. in `initialiseParallelPort.m`
+			**CFF8** ... e.g. in `initialiseParallelPort.m`

 - [ ] Start subject preparation - items to have ready/available.

+	!!! info "Reusable and disposable electrodes are available for use as required."
 	- Label 4 electrodes for EOG, 2 electrodes for ECG and any other (i.e. EMG) electrodes as required.
 Have some additional electrodes ready in case you have to redo them.
-		- **NOTE:** Reusable and disposable electrodes are available.
     - Electrode gel (in 20ml syringes - use the caulking gun to fill them.)
 We also have 12ml *curved tip* syringes available.
-    - Cut tape ready for attaching electrodes to skin (Tegaderm tape)
+    - Cut tape ready for attaching electrodes to skin (*Tegaderm* tape)
-    - Cut tape for securing electrodes (Micropore tape) and Blenderm tape for attaching cHPI coils.
+    - Cut tape for securing electrodes (*Micropore* tape) and *Blenderm* tape for attaching cHPI coils.
 	- Small double-sided sticky discs used to secure reusable electrodes.
     - If using an EEG cap, check it over for damaged electrodes.
 Makes sure it's clean and dry.
     - Set up the Digitiser chair, away from any metal.
 Attach the transmitter cube to the back of the chair.
 The **cable has to point downwards**.